Last Updated on March 20, 2026 by Admin

 Demand for Skills Will Remain High for 10+ Years

 The Uptime Institute’s global survey confirms that shortages of trained data center staff will continue through 2030, creating long-term job security.
+A telling statistic: 52% of data center equipment manufacturers, engineers and construction companies reported that staffing shortages had caused business disruptions in 2025, up from 43% in 2024.

 Public Infrastructure: The Parallel Construction Gold Rush